austind9999/Taskerbot/README.rst

 You'll first want to create a new account and make it a mod of your subreddit.
 Required permissions are: access, flair, posts, and wiki.

+To check only post flairs and not allow banning use flair-rule-only.py when running.

 Configuration
 -------------